Can I Drink and Still Drive?

 Rule 95 of the Highway code simply states, “Do not drink and drive”.

-For England, Wales and Northern Ireland, individuals must not drive with a breath alcohol level higher than 35mg per 100ml of breath or a blood alcohol level of more than 80mg per 100ml of blood.
+For England, Wales and Northern Ireland, individuals must not drive with a breath alcohol level higher than 35mg per 100ml of breath, a blood alcohol level of more than 80mg per 100ml of blood or a urine alcohol level of 107mg per 100ml urine.

 However, for Scotland rules are even stricter.
-The legal limit there is no more than 22mg of alcohol per 100ml of breath or a blood alcohol level of more than 50mg per 100ml of blood [3].
+The legal limit there is no more than 22mg of alcohol per 100ml of breath, a blood alcohol level of more than 50mg per 100ml of blood or a urine alcohol level of more than 67mg per 100ml of urine[3].

 The myth of units